elastic/openapi-codegen-php/README.md

-# Swiftype PHP clients generator.
+# Swiftype PHP client generator.

 > Make easier clients creation by generating most of the code from an Open API specification.
 >